fzipi/jis-talk/PITCHME.md

 Note:

-“Train all developers on the basics of secure coding, but don’t expect them to become security experts.”
+"Train all developers on the basics of secure coding, but don’t expect them to become security experts."
 Training all developers on the basis of security issues will help prevent them from creating harmful scenarios.
 Developers should be expected to know simple threat modeling scenarios, how to think like a hacker, and know not to put secrets like cryptographic keys and passwords into the code, according to Head.

 ---